MestreALMO/hurb-challenge-charlie/README.md

 It also needed to run with docker as it was about to go to production.

+## Points Where the Challenge Could Improve:

+Instead of a image as reference could be a Figma project, that would allow to have a better experience, I had to guess lot's of CSS coding thatin Figma I could see the desire option and apply that to the project.

+The collor pallette would also benefit from a Figma project, this point of the project seemed very important, but the colors itself were also a guess game, with it so important it could have been available.

 ## Running Application:

 ### With Docker: